Billaferd/QuantumNexus/Players/Quantum Nexus Full Game Rules.md

 #### Initiative: Determining Turn Order within Phases

 Initiative determines which player acts first within the alternating phases (Deployment, Command, Battle).
-It is generally awarded based on efficiency in a previous phase (fewest actions or Command Points spent).
-However, the specific actions counted and the relevant preceding phase depend on the current phase.
-Please consult the detailed initiative rules provided in the description of each phase below for precise determination.
+It is awarded based on actions taken in a specific previous phase, with the goal being efficiency.
+The exact types of actions counted depend on which phase's initiative is being determined, as detailed in the rules for each phase (Section III.C).
+Generally, the player who performed the fewest relevant actions (as defined for that specific phase transition) gains initiative.
+Please consult the detailed initiative rules provided in the description of each phase (Section III.C) for the precise determination criteria and tiebreakers.

 ##### Tiebreaker